 We’re pleased to introduce you to two of our newest members of CELF's Trust Board – Carmen Jacobsen and David Wiles.
 Both bring deep expertise, fresh energy, and a shared passion for growing leadership in the Waikato.

-Carmen is all about transformation – of people, culture, and organisations.
+Carmen is all about enabling transformation, of people, culture, and organisations.
 With a career spanning senior roles in operational risk, people and culture, and organisational development, she’s led change at Rabobank, NZ Police, Wise Group, and Livestock Improvement Corporation.

 Carmen is an Alumna of the University of Waikato - Bachelor of Management Studies focused in Human Resources & Strategic Management and CELF's Leadership programme.